 December 31 is known as Hogmanay in Scotland and New Year's Eve in England, Wales and Northern Ireland.
-It is the last day of the year, according to the Gregorian calendar, commonly used in modern times.
+It is the last day of the year, according to today's calendar, the Gregorian calendar.

 Many people spend most of December 31 quietly.
 They may spend time outdoors, reading the reviews of the last year in newspapers or resting in preparation for the New Year's Eve parties that begin in the late afternoon or evening.
 People who host parties may spend a large part of the day preparing food and arranging drinks.
 In the evening, New Year's Eve parties usually go on for many hours, well beyond midnight.
 Some, particularly young people, may choose to spend the evening in pubs, clubs or discos.
 Although there are many who celebrate the event responsibly with moderate amounts of alcohol, some celebrate the event with large amounts of alcohol, which can lead to fights and other acts of foolishness in the early hours of the morning.